mcmuralishclint/Project-LetsRise/README.md

    git clone https://github.com/mcmuralishclint/Project-LetsRise.git
     ```

- ## Dashboard Design
+## Dashboard App
- ### Home page
 The home page contains three search boxes.
 The search function can be used to search any ad by title, description, content, city and category.
 There is also a section for trending search which displays the top three most searched keywords.
 ![Alt text](github_images/dashboard/main.png?raw=true "Title")
 There's a section for featured ads where premium ads can be displayed
 ![Alt text](github_images/dashboard/featured_ads.png?raw=true "Title")